 Ph 171.
 Reading and Independent Study.
 Units in accordance with work accomplished; Occasionally, advanced work involving reading, special problems, or independent study is carried out under the supervision of an instructor.
 Approval of the instructor and of the student's departmental adviser must be obtained before registering.
+The instructor will complete a student evaluation at the end of the term.

 Graded pass/fail.

 Ph 172.
 Research in Physics.
-Units in accordance with work accomplished; Undergraduate students registering for 6 or more units of Ph 172 must provide a brief written summary of their work to the option rep at the end of the term.
+Units in accordance with work accomplished; Undergraduate students registering for 6 or more units of Ph 172 must provide a brief written summary of their work, not to exceed 3 pages, to the option rep at the end of the term.
 Approval of the student's research supervisor and departmental adviser must be obtained before registering.
 Graded pass/fail.